ArduPilot/ardupilot_wiki/common/source/docs/common-vio-tracking-camera.rst

 - Mount the Intel RealSense T265 on the vehicle facing forward (see below for information other orientations) using thick double sided tape to better isolate the camera from vibrations
 - Connect the Intel RealSense T265's USB cable to one of the RPI4's blue USB3 ports
 - Connect the PiConnectLite's power cable to the battery (7V to 30V)
-- Connect the PiConnectLite's serial cable to one of the autopilot's telemetry ports (i.e. Telem1, Telem2)
+- Connect the PiConnectLite's serial cable to one of the autopilot's telemetry ports (i.e. Telem1, Telem2).
+The only signals used in this cable are TX, RX and GND.
+The other signals are NC.

 Configure ArduPilot
 -------------------